 Tamoxifen is associated with higher risk of endometrial cancer for women who have not had a hysterectomy and higher risk of developing blood clots, among other side effects.
 However, there are some foods that can protect against endometrial cancer and blood clots while not interfering with tamoxifen's effectiveness.

-Certain selective serotonin reuptake inhibitor (SSRI) antidepressants such as Paxil and Prozac, as well as the serotonin antagonist and reuptake inhibitor Oleptro (trazodone), have been found to interfere with tamoxifen treatment in some women and should be avoided.
+Certain selective serotonin reuptake inhibitor (SSRI) antidepressants such as Paxil (paroxetine) and Prozac (fluoxetine), as well as the serotonin antagonist and reuptake inhibitor Oleptro (trazodone), have been found to interfere with tamoxifen treatment in some women and should be avoided.
 Exposure to light at night suppresses melatonin production, which in turn can lead to tamoxifen resistance.
 Regular aspirin use appears to enhance the effectiveness of tamoxifen.

 Tamoxifen and body weight

 There is some evidence that overweight women have a more favorable prognosis than normal weight women after tamoxifen treatment.
 However, one study reported that secretions from adipose stem cells of obese women were able to counteract the treatment effects of tamoxifen, suggesting that being overweight could contribute to tamoxifen resistance.
 In addition, weight gain, which is common during tamoxifen treatment, has been found to be associated with less favorable prognosis.
 Please see our article on the latest research concerning the impact of endocrine treatment on breast cancer prognosis.

 Tamoxifen and cholesterol